-Key Work Steps Hazards/Potential Hazards Safe Practices 5E) Foot injuries from dropped equipment Foot Injuries Be aware when moving objects, ensure you have a good grip when lifting and carrying objects.
-Do not carry more than you can handle safelyWear Steel toed boots Collecting water 6A) Fire/Explosion/Contamination 6A) Fire/Explosion/Contamination hazard from refueling generators samples hazard from refueling generators Turn the generator off and let it cool down before refueling Segregate fuel and other hydrocarbons from samples to minimize contamination potential Transport fuels in approved safety containers.
-The use of containers other than those specifically designed to carry fuel is prohibited ■ See JHA for Gasoline use 6B) Electrocution 6B) Electrocution A ground fault circuit interrupter (GFCI) device must protect all AC electrical circuits.
-Use only correctly grounded equipment.
+Key Work Steps Hazards/Potential Hazards Safe Practices 5E) Foot injuries from dropped 5E) Foot Injuries equipment Be aware when moving objects, ensure you have a good grip when lifting and carrying objects.
+Do not carry more than you can handle safely Wear Steel toed boots Collecting water 6A) Fire/Explosion/Contamination 6A) Fire/Explosion/Contamination hazard from refueling generators samples hazard from refueling generators Turn the generator off and let it cool down before refueling Segregate fuel and other hydrocarbons from samples to minimize contamination potential Transport fuels in approved safety containers.
+The use of containers other than those specifically designed to carry fuel is prohibited See JHA for Gasoline use 6B) Electrocution 68) Electrocution A ground fault circuit interrupter (GFCI) device must protect all AC electrical circuits. , Use only correctly grounded equipment.
 Never use three-pronged cords which have had the third prong broken off.
 Make sure that the electrical cords from generators and power tools are not allowed to be in contact with water Do not stand in wet areas while operating power equipment Always make sure all electrically-powered sampling equipment is in good repair.
 Report any problems so the equipment can be repaired or replaced.
-When unplugging a cord, pull on the plug rather than the cord.
-Never do repairs on electrical equipment unless you are both authorized and qualified to do so.
+When unplugging a cord, pull on the plug rather than the cord. · Never do repairs on electrical equipment unless you are both authorized and qualified to do so.
 6C) Exposure to contaminants 6C) Exposure to Contaminants Stand up wind when sampling Monitor breathing zone with appropriate monitoring equipment (see HASP) Wear chemical resistant PPE as identified in HASP See section 4C) under Safe Practices above 6D) Infectious water born diseases 6D) Infectious water born diseases Wear chemical resistant gloves and other PPE - as identified in HASP Prevent water from contacting skin Wash exposed skin with soap and water ASAP after sampling event Ensure that all equipment is adequately decontaminated using a 10% bleach solution 6E) Exposure to water preservatives 6E) Exposure to water preservatives Work in a well ventilated area, upwind of samples Wear chemical resistant PPE as identified in HASP When preserving samples always add acid to water, avoid the opposite.
-6E) Slipe/tripe/falls See JHA Acids - Sampling SE) Slips/trips/trips SE) Slips/trips/trips/trips SE) Slips/tri 6F) Slips/trips/falls 6F) Slips/trips/falls Ground can become wet/muddy, created by spilled water Ground can become wermuddy, created by spilled water Place all purged water in drums for removal Wear good slip resistant footwear 6G) Repetitive Motion and other Ergonomic Issues 6G) Ergonomic Issues Use mechanical means where possible to raise and lower equipment into well.
-Alternate raising and lowering equipment between field sampling team members, and alternate bailing the well.
+See JHA Acids - Sampling 6F) Slips/trips/falls 6F) Slips/trips/falls Ground can become wet/muddy, created by spilled water Place all purged water in drums for removal Wear good slip resistant footwear 6G) Repetitive Motion and other Ergonomic Issues 6G) Ergonomic Issues Use mechanical means where possible to raise and lower equipment into well.
+Alternate raising and lowering equipment between field sampling learn membran and alternate between field sampling learn members, and alternate bailing the well.
 Use safe lifting techniques.

-Job Title: Groundwater Sampling Date of Analysis: 9/21/06
+Job Title: Groundwater Sampling

 Key Work Steps Hazards/Potential Hazards Safe Practices 6.
 Sample Processing 7A) Contaminated water 7A) Contaminated water Wear appropriate PPE as identified in HASP Decontaminate outside of bottles Prevent water from contacting skin Work in well ventilated area - upwind of samples Waste will be returned to the operation office for storage and disposal 7.
-Shipping Samples 8A) Freeze burns, back strain, hazardous chemical exposure, sample leakage 8A) Freeze burns, back strain, hazardous chemical exposure, sample leakage Wear appropriate chemical resistant gloves as identified in HASP.
+Shipping Samples 8A) Freeze bums, back strain, hazardous chemical exposure, sample leakage 8A) Freeze burns, back strain, hazardous chemical exposure, sample leakage Wear appropriate chemical resistant gloves as identified in HASP.
 Wear leather or insulated gloves when handling dry ice.
 Follow safe lifting techniques - get help lifting heavy coolers.
 Samples that contain hazardous materials under the DOT definition, must be packaged, manifested and shipped by personnel that have the appropriate DOT HAZMAT training.